Skip to content

 Bullet journal monthly dashboard showing doodle mood log, habit tracker, gratitude/highlights

-We’ve gone through a lot together, but we’re nearly there since we’ve arrived to present day!
-So far I’ve kept the core layout the same, but have changed some sections yet again.
-The whole point of my monthly dashboard is to grow and change with me!
+We’ve gone through a lot together, but we’re nearly there since we arrived at the present day!
+So far, I’ve kept the core layout the same, but some sections have changed again.
+The whole point of my monthly dashboard is to grow and change with me.

-My old priorities section got changed to Goal Check In, where I check in with the specific goals I set in the beginning of the year.
+My old Priorities section was changed to Goal Check In, where I check in with the specific goals I set at the beginning of the year.
 The I Made section got a name change to Creativity.
-There’s now a headlines section to record the big news events that occurred during the month.
+There’s now a Headlines section to record the big news events that occurred during the month.

 The last addition is for an Adventure where I record something that’s out of the ordinary for me.
-I’m an introverted person who loves to be at home, so this year I’m trying to find ways go get out there and do something to get me out of the same routine.
-I was inspired greatly to add an adventure section by Olly Staniland’s YouTube video on Dopamine Journals, so give it a watch if you’ve got the time!
+I’m an introverted person who loves to be at home, so this year I’m trying to find ways to get out and do something to shake up my routine.
+I was inspired to add an adventure section by Olly Staniland’s YouTube video on Dopamine Journals, so give it a watch if you have time!

 Bullet journal monthly dashboard showing doodle mood log, habit tracker, gratitude/highlights